-5.81.
-The operating organization should take provisions to report promptly to the regulatory body any releases exceeding specified reporting levels or authorized discharge limits, in accordance with criteria specified in the discharge authorization issued by the regulatory body.
+5.83.
+The operating organization should take provisions to report promptly to the regulatory body any releases exceeding specified reporting levels or authorized discharge limits, in accordance with criteria specified in the discharge authorization, or in other applicable documents, issued by the regulatory body.

-5.82.
-The operating organization should make available on request, as appropriate, results from source monitoring.
+5.84.
+The operating organization should make available on request, results from source monitoring.
 This request may be incorporated within the conditions of the authorization or specified in other regulatory documents.
 The Annex provides further information on the possible forms of a discharge authorization.